Mfremash/Mfremash/README.md

 * 🌍  I'm based in Almaty
 * ✉️  You can contact me at [mfremash@gmail.com](mailto:mfremash@gmail.com)
 * 🧠  I'm learning The world of Devops
-* 🤝  I'm open to collaborating on Maybe Gamedev
+* 🤝 I am open to cooperation,probably with Gamedev
 *  ⚡  I want to know more

 ### Skills